Are you concerned that someone you know is addicted to Ketamine?

 Once Detox is completed it will be followed up by a combination of group therapy and individual drug addiction counselling.

-Outpatient rehabilitation as a part of ongoing aftercare is recommended as relapse is always a real possibility when coming off of any substance so follow up and after care treatment is a crucial part of staying on the road to recovery.
+Outpatient rehabilitation as a part of ongoing aftercare is recommended as relapse is always a real possibility when coming off of any substance so follow up and after care treatment is a important part of staying on the road to recovery.